jrhoun/liferay-learn/docs/dxp-cloud/latest/en/troubleshooting/tracking-dxp-cloud-status-and-getting-help.md

 With Liferay DXP Cloud’s built-in monitoring, you can track resources used by each environment service.
 These application metrics include memory and CPU usage, as well as network data transfer.

 Metrics are available for the default DXP Cloud stack services: Webserver, Liferay, Search, Database, and Backup.
-Ci metrics are also available in the infra environment.
+CI metrics are also available in the `infra` environment.

 ![Figure 1: View application metrics via the Monitoring page in the DXP Cloud console](./tracking-dxp-cloud-status-and-getting-help/images/01.png)